jw-fang/illumina-NGS-QC-summary/README.md

 ## How to run
 1) Execute the script export.py
-2) Dialogue pop-up asks you to choose the approximate location of the sequencing runs
+2) Dialogue pop-up asks you to choose the **approximate location** of the sequencing runs
-3)
+3) Script runs - will take awhile
+4) Dialogue pop-up asks you to choose the **output location**.

+Issue: If the script takes too long to run, change the 'glob_depth' variable.
+This controls how deep should the recursive 'glob.glob' function goes.

+# summary_extraction